michaelgrav/michaelgrav/README.md

 I am undergraduate student currently pursuing my Bachelor's of Science in Computer Science from UT Dallas.
 I've been interested in Computer Science and Software Development since I was super young, and frequently work on projects out of school for fun.
 I'm an aspiring Software Engineer crazy passionate about all things digital.
 Here's a collection of some of my projects and details about me...

-- 📖 I’m currently learning C++ and VR game development
+- 📖 I’m currently learning Spring Boot and Software Development
 - 📫 How to reach me:
   - mgrav621@gmail.com
   - michael.graves@utdallas.edu